3RaGaming/Web_Control/README.md

 php7

 # In Development
-Add delete/replace option for files. (almost done)

-Organize code so it's more uniform and compatible to be put anywhere in a template (almost done)
+Organize code so it's more uniform and compatible to be put anywhere in a template (almost done.
+This will be the last feature update to this version of the master)

-Verify player-data.json

-Verify config.ini

-Create archive option for save files.

-Better version control to update factorio/purge old factorio instances. (could just do an update, which a python git already exists for, but want more flexability for downgrades in the event an experimental version is badly bugged.)

-MapGen and git-linking

-Allow selecting which file to start the server with (manual override of load-latest)

-Use javascript to ajax stream everything!
-Better updates to push to multiple admins/mods online.

-Syncronized server banning.

-production reports and a public front end for player viewing.
-Even if we tie this front end into our main godaddy page for better control and display.
+We are in development of Discord bot integreation to factorio.
+A new repo will handle the discord bot itself, and a new branch in this repo (dev-bot) will handle the integration of Discord bot to the Web Control.
+Since this master version of web control work's as is, it will remain for others to use.
+Once dev-bot can handle being used with or without the discord bot, then this master will be replaced.
+Bug-fixes will still be applied to this master, but new features will be implemente only to 'dev' and 'dev-bot'.
+Consider 'dev-bot' as the "unstable" master version of Web_Control